 The Music curriculum has been designed around the requirements of the National curriculum.
-For Key Stage 1, Music is taught by class teachers using the 'Sing up' scheme to ensure all skills in the national curriculum are provided.
-In year 3, our children are taught by our music co-ordinator Mrs Grundy.
-This is their opportunity to learn an instrument and all children learn the recorder.
-For years 4-6, we have carefully selected a specialist peripatetic Music specialist from One Education to teach the skills outlined in the National Curriculum and to support the curriculum needs in the performing and composing strands, ensuring appropriate challenge and progression is provided across Key Stage 2.
+For our music curriculum, we have carefully selected a specialist peripatetic Music specialist to teach the skills outlined in the National Curriculum and to support the curriculum needs in the performing and composing strands, ensuring appropriate challenge and progression is provided across the school.
 We provide children with a balance of the three key strands of Music - performance, composition and listening - aiming for the children to be competent musicians by the time they leave the school.
 We aim for them to be able to use the skills they have accumulated (and retained) to unlock the skills required for further study in secondary education.